 Ok now I really want to try that… Time to make another batch!

-- 1/3 cup diced bell pepper (the smaller the better!)
+- ⅓ cup finely diced bell pepper (any color)

 - 1 jalapeño pepper

 - 1-2 TBSP green onion (white + green portions)

 - ½ TBSP avocado oil

 - ¼ tsp dried oregano

 - 4 onion roll buns see post for GF swaps

 - leafy green lettuce of choice for topping